ghc-proposals/ghc-proposals/proposals/0000-template.md

 ## Implementation Plan

-(Optional) If accepted who will implement the change?
-Which other resources and prerequisites are required for implementation?
+If accepted who will implement the change?
+If its is not the proposal authors, the proposal authors should someone who is motivated and able to work on an implementation of this proposal.

-## Endorsements

-(Optional) This section provides an opportunity for any third parties to express their support for the proposal, and to say why they would like to see it adopted.
-It is not mandatory for have any endorsements at all, but the more substantial the proposal is, the more desirable it is to offer evidence that there is significant demand from the community.
-This section is one way to provide such evidence.